pyvista/pyvista/README.rst

 installation and usage details.

-For general questions about the project, its applications, or about software usage, please create a discussion in the `pyvista/discussions`_ where the community can collectively address your questions.
+For general questions about the project, its applications, or about software usage, please create a discussion in `pyvista/discussions`_ where the community can collectively address your questions.
 You are also welcome to join us on Slack_ or send one of the developers an email.
 The project support team can be reached at `info@pyvista.org`_.